sami-haq99/bashthebuilder.github.io/_pages/group.md

 4. **Reyhaneh Hashempour**: [Reyhaneh](https://www.essex.ac.uk/people/HASHE58103) is a PhD student and a KTP Associate.
 She is working on exploring novel embeddings methods for phrases.

 4. **Hamad A Zogan**: [Hamad](https://sites.google.com/view/guandong-xu/stdeunts?authuser=0) is currently a PhD student at [University of Technology Sydney](https://www.uts.edu.au/).
 Hamad is exploring novel methods in machine learning to discover depression on social media.
 [Prof. Guandong Xu](https://sites.google.com/view/guandong-xu/home?authuser=0) is the main supervisor with whom I am collaborating on various topics.

+5. **Ebe Etiobhio**: Ebe is an intern who is working with me in developing a search system for Fintex Ltd., a company with whom I am collaborating with developing their state-of-the-art "artificially intelligent" job search module.

 I also actively collaborate with the leading people in the academia and industries, for example:
 1. **Professor Steven Schockaert**: [He](https://www.cardiff.ac.uk/people/view/133772-schockaert-steven) is the main reason why I am in the United Kingdom.
 I got an opportunity to be a part of his Euro 1.5 million ERC Starting grant.
 Together we proposed several novel models to generate new vector spaces or word embeddings which we published in several prestigious venues.